ETHIOPIA – The South

 Tiya Stones, Intricately Carved Monoliths of Ethiopia

-The drive is through lovely open savannah, all yellow stubble and stacks of straw from the harvested wheat crops and spotted with trees.
+The drive is through a lovely open savannah, all yellow stubble and stacks of straw from the harvested wheat crops and spotted with trees.
 We pass a huge herd of camels, incongruously out of place as this is hardly desert, although most of the trees appear to be acacia.
 I feel sorry for the donkeys (and some horses), seemingly small for most donkeys, they are the beast of burden hauling huge loads on carts with big car wheels.

 After driving all over to deliver the chickens, I arrived 12 km from the airport at 12:30, took share vans in the general direction for 5km and finally got a taxi.
 He took me to the common black market money exchange and I got 80 birr/€ (instead of the official 56.5).
 I would have gotten 90 for a 100€ bill.